Forest Fields

-Forest Fields is an inner-city area of the City of Nottingham, in the county of Nottinghamshire, England.
+Forest Fields is an inner-city area and suburb of the City of Nottingham, in the county of Nottinghamshire, England.

 Geography

 Forest Fields is slightly north of the city centre, just past the Forest Recreation Ground.
 The area includes 31 streets from Noel Street (Asda) to Nottingham Road (NCN Claredon, Sherwood Rise practitioners, Djanogly Sixth Form) and from Gregory Boulevard to Gladstone Street (Basford factories).
 The areas that surround Forest Fields are New Basford, Sherwood Rise, Hyson Green, and Radford.